MystenLabs/walrus-docs/docs/walrus-sites/tos.md

 IMPORTANT NOTICE REGARDING ARBITRATION FOR U.S. CUSTOMERS: WHEN YOU AGREE TO THESE TERMS YOU ARE AGREEING (WITH LIMITED EXCEPTION) TO RESOLVE ANY DISPUTE BETWEEN YOU AND MYSTEN LABS THROUGH BINDING, INDIVIDUAL ARBITRATION RATHER THAN IN COURT.
-PLEASE REVIEW CAREFULLY SECTION XVII “DISPUTE RESOLUTION” BELOW FOR DETAILS REGARDING ARBITRATION.
+PLEASE REVIEW CAREFULLY SECTION XIV “DISPUTE RESOLUTION” BELOW FOR DETAILS REGARDING ARBITRATION.

 ## I. Privacy Policy